• Skip to primary navigation

 Tuna and Tomato Melt Sandwich

-I love a simple, classic Tuna Melt Sandwich that has been broiled to melted cheese goodness, topped with fresh sliced tomatoes and a crunchy toasted slice of bread!
-This delightfully creamy, cheesy, crunchy sandwich is perfect as a quick lunch or dinner!
+This tuna melt sandwich is broiled to get that melted cheese goodness, then topped with fresh tomatoes and a crunchy toasted slice of bread!
+I like to pop them open-faced under the broiler, but you can always add a second piece of bread if you're hungry.
+This delightfully creamy, cheesy, crunchy sandwich is perfect for a quick lunch or dinner any day of the week!

 Servings: 2 servings